-The lieutenant-governor, appointed to represent the Queen, is at the head of our provincial government, seated in Fredericton.
-The 55 members of New Brunswick's legislative assembly represent individual constituencies and are elected for a maximum five-year term in a general election.
+In New Brunswick, the lieutenant-governor, appointed to represent the Queen, is at the head of our provincial government, seated in Fredericton.
+Provincial elections have a fixed date and are held every four years on the fourth Monday of September to elect Members of the Legislative Assembly (MLA’s).
+The 49 members of New Brunswick's legislative assembly represent individual constituencies.
 The party with the most elected members forms the provincial government and its leader is premier of the province.

-The current provincial government is headed by Premier David Alward of the Progressive Conservative Party of New Brunswick which took office on Oct.
-12, 2010.
-The Leader of the Official Opposition is Brian Gallant of the Liberal Party of New Brunswick.
+The current provincial government is headed by Premier Brian Gallant of the Liberal Party of New Brunswick which took office on Oct.
+7, 2014.